 The best thing about being a green and ethical blogger is…. well there are actually two things I LOVE about it: the first is, that I can inspire someone to make simple changes in their life and routine for a cleaner and fairer future.
 These small changes matter, and are very important steps.
 The other thing is, that I get test a lot of new, natural, eco-friendly, ethical and organic products produced by small brands and indie businesses.
 But if I myself look for inspiration, I always struggle a little bit.
-I often give a shout on twitter for recommendation, like when I need a new, tried and tested vegan mascara or shampoo.
+I often give a shout on twitter for recommendation, like when I need a new, tried and tested vegan mascara, shampoo or other vegan skincare products.
 Never really have got lucky with that.
 I can browse through my fellow ethical bloggers’ latest reviews – but I often don’t seem to find what I need.

 Meet Atlist, a new age online community for ethical shoppers

 Until now.
 I have just discovered the most amazing online tool to find everything ethical what I need: Atlist.
 Atlist is an ethically aligned wishlisting application.
 It is an online community, for the like-minded: green and ethical thinkers.
 It aims to make it easier for the members of community to source ethical alternatives when shopping online.
 They do this with the help of the best ethical bloggers who really know their stuff when it comes to ethical goods and services and they share all the latest updates, tested products and new finds.
 This is a platform to share things that they genuinely love, not things they are paid to promote.
 This is a closed platform but a free one to use, there’s no membership fee.